KhaledAlrashi1/Gratitude-Companion/README.md

 # Gratitude Companion Chatbot

-This is a simple gratitude companion chatbot using OpenAI's GPT-4o model.
+This is a gratitude companion chatbot using OpenAI's GPT-4o model.
 Users can run this project locally to interact with the chatbot.

 ## Prerequisites